Skip to main content

 listen_addrstringAddress and port to listen on (format: "host:port")

-databasesobjectMap of database configurations to expose via HTTP.
-Each key is the database name, and the value is an HttpDbConfig object
+databasesobjectDatabase configuration to expose via HTTP.
+The key is used as the database name, and the value is an HttpDbConfig object

 Database Configuration (HttpDbConfig)

-Each entry in the databases map has the following fields:
+The databases map entry has the following fields:

 Required Fields